-- o Relationship Building Time.
+- Relationship Building Time.
 10 Minutes

 - Discussion 40 Minutes

 - Discuss the reflection questions on Invitations 17-20.
-You can choose a few that stood out to you or can go through them oneby-one.
+You can choose a few that stood out to you, or can go through them oneby-one.
 Your preference!

-- · Additional questions if needed:
+- Other possible questions:

-- What is God working out in you?
-What is He asking you to release to Him?
+- o What is God challenging you with?

+- o What is He asking you to release to Him?

 - Prayer 10 Minutes

 - Take any prayer requests, and specifically pray for each wife and her husband.

 - Homework: Read Invitations 21-23.

-WEEK SEVEN:
+• WEEK SEVEN: